 Finding Government Training Programs

 To assist those in pursuit of reskilling resources, Simplilearn offers just the kind of training.
 As a General Services Administration (GSA) IT 70 Schedule Contractor, Simplilearn lets federal government agencies and workforces to purchase government courses for workforce training at significant discounts.
-The training available includes hundreds of courses in the digital disciplines the federal government needs most, including data analytics, cyber security and other IT roles.
+The training available includes hundreds of courses in the digital disciplines the federal government needs most, including data analytics, Devops Bootcamp, cybersecurity, and other IT roles.
 The training can be purchased on the Simplilearn website or on GSA Advantage.